brendanarnold/py-fortranformat/README.md

 python -c "from fortranformat import FortranRecordReader as FReader; assert FReader('(2f10.5)').read('1.0000000 2.0000000') == [1.0, 2.0]"
 ```

-To upload a version to PyPI, create a semantic versioned Git tag for the commit.
+To upload a version to PyPI, create a semantic versioned Git tag for the commit on branch `release`.
 This will trigger a Github pipeline publish to PyPI.

 ## Bugs